It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 5. You’re trying to fit in.

 The human desire to belong can sometimes override authenticity.
 In social settings, you might find yourself agreeing with group opinions or participating in conversations in ways that don’t align with your true self.
-This social conformity is a natural instinct but can lead to a disconnect between your public persona and your genuine beliefs.
+Social conformity is an instinct but can lead to a disconnect between your public persona and your genuine beliefs.

 6. You’re dealing with social anxiety.